zommiommy/mem_dbg-rs/README.md

 138 B ╰╴s
 ```

-The last output happens only on the nightly compiler with the `enum_offset_of`
+The last output happens only on the nightly compiler with the `offset_of_enum`
 feature enabled.

 ## Caveats